VitWip/Company_reputation_tracker-main/README.md

 ## Dashboard Highlights

-- **Company Selection**: Choose any tracked company from the sidebar.
 - **Sentiment Overview**: Bar chart showing distribution of POSITIVE, NEUTRAL, NEGATIVE mentions.
-- **Average Score**: Real-time gauge of sentiment performance, updated with new mentions.
+- **Average Score**: Real-time sentiment performance, updated with new mentions.
 - **Sentiment Timeline**: See how sentiment changes over time, with optional trend lines.
 - **Recent Mentions**: Table of the latest articles, color-coded by sentiment.
-- **Filters**: Narrow results by date range and sentiment type.

 ---